 Recently, I came across a very interesting book, The Upside of Downsizing: Getting to Enough by Dr. Sara Hart, PhD.

-What my husband and I decided to do is to pretend we are moving on December 31, 2020, and go through our house, basement to attic, and get rid of anything and everything that no longer serves us.
+What my husband and I decided to do is to pretend we are moving on December 31st of this year and go through our house, basement to attic, and get rid of anything and everything that no longer serves us.
 At the point we do decide to move, the stress of cleaning out and decluttering will not be added to the stress of finding a new home and physically moving.
 I also think this new dawning decade is a good time to open every cabinet and closet, and take stock.
 Next, tossing things attached to old energy, will invite fresh energy to revitalize our home and ourselves.

-I could not agree with her more, so for the Rohans’ that means starting in the laundry room where cleaning supplies, plant stuff, nails, screws, and all manner of hardware, and some strange odds and ends have found their way there.
+I could not agree with her more, so for the Rohans that means starting in the laundry room where cleaning supplies, plant stuff, nails, screws, and all manner of hardware, and some strange odds and ends have found their way there.